|Fisher Price Jumparoo||Evenflo ExerSaucer||Skip Hop Explor and More||Jolly Jumper|

 The sides of the Exersaucer are lined with toys.
 The Jungle Quest model has 58 learning activities for baby, including toys on the sides as well as hanging from above.
 The Exersaucer can be used safely until the child can stand flat at highest position or climb out of the unit.
 The Jungle Quest model requires 6 AA batteries, weighs a hefty 19.5 pounds, and doesnât fold down.

 The Evenflo Exersaucer also comes in more basic models, such as the Bounce and Learn, which can be found in multiple colors and comes with individually themed toys.
 These models are lighter (around 8 pounds) and do not require batteries.
-They are also more affordable at Out of stock, which makes the Exersaucer a versatile choice.
+They are also more affordable at Check on Amazon, which makes the Exersaucer a versatile choice.

 The Skip Hop Explore and More Jumpscape is a sleek take on the free-standing jumper.
 The Skip Hop model is for children 4 months and older, includes a 360-degree rotating seat where baby can sit, swivel, and bounce, and has five height adjustments for growing babies.